Nashua Corporation: History

 Nashua began as a gummed paper manufacturer in Rockport, Massachusetts.
-In 1898 the company folded.
-The owner, Charles H. Crowell, was an inventor and a farsighted entrepreneur.
-He sold his crumbling company to Carter, Rice & Company of Boston, who retained Crowell as manager of their new division, renamed as Winthrop Manufacturing Company.
+In 1898 the company went defunct.
+The owner, Charles H. Crowell, was an inventor and entrepreneur.
+He sold his failing company to Carter, Rice & Company of Boston, who retained Crowell as manager of their new division, renamed Winthrop Manufacturing Company.
 A fire destroyed the factory in February, 1904, which had moved to south Boston.
-The search for a new locale led owners Carter and Rice to Nashua, New Hampshire, where they found the heavily indebted Nashua Card and Glazed Paper Company, which had been founded in 1849 as a manufacturer of cardboard and glazed paper.
+The search for a new location led the owners to Nashua, New Hampshire, where they found the heavily indebted Nashua Card and Glazed Paper Company, which had been founded in 1849 as a manufacturer of cardboard and glazed paper.
 During the California Gold Rush Nashua made playing cards for miners and became known as a result as the Card Shop.
 This name remained with the company for nearly 100 years.
 The owners of Nashua sold their factory to Carter and Rice for $74,000, plus mortgage.
-Thus, in 1904, the present day Nashua Corporation was founded.
+Thus, in 1904, the Nashua Corporation was founded.
 In April, 1904 the wholly owned subsidiary was incorporated.
 It became known as the Nashua Card, Gummed and Coated Paper Company.
-The new company combined the capabilities of both companies, continuing to manufacture the products of Carter, Rice & Company, namely gummed flats, gummed paper, and sock linings, and added the products of the previous company, glazed paper, cardboard, and "surface coated" paper.
+The new company combined the capabilities of both companies, continuing to manufacture the products of Carter, Rice & Company: gummed flats, gummed paper and sock linings.
+They added the products of the previous company, glazed paper, cardboard and "surface coated" paper.

 In 1910 the company had its first telephone installed along with new office machinery and boilers.
-That year the company also retained its first chemist, enabling research and development into the business model.
+That year the company also retained its first chemist, adding research and development to the business model.

 In 1926 it bought the Knowles Youngblood Co.

-The whole city of Nashua worked at the mill in the 1930s through the 1960s.
+Much of the city of Nashua worked at the mill in the 1930s through the 1960s.